reblocke/reblocke.github.io/README.md

 ## Search discovery and Search Console

-The generated `sitemap.xml` contains only the seven canonical routes: `/`, `/bio/`, `/work/`, `/publications/`, `/topics/hypercapnic-respiratory-failure/`, `/cv/`, and `/research-repositories/`.
+The generated `sitemap.xml` contains only the six canonical routes: `/`, `/work/`, `/publications/`, `/topics/hypercapnic-respiratory-failure/`, `/cv/`, and `/research-repositories/`.
+The former `/bio/` route redirects to the homepage About section.
 The generated `robots.txt` allows crawling and advertises `https://reblocke.github.io/sitemap.xml`.
 Canonical and historical redirect pages must not carry blocking `robots`, `googlebot`, or `bingbot` directives.
 The 404 and Notice pages are intentionally excluded with `noindex,follow` and omitted from the sitemap.

 Each canonical page has a unique search title and description, a self-canonical URL, at least one crawlable internal link, and one schema.org `@graph` grounded in the canonical person data. `bin/check` verifies those contracts as well as rendered coverage of all non-abstract publications and the curated respiratory topic.
 These controls support ordinary crawler discovery without a Google account, but they do not provide Search Console reports or prove that Google has indexed a URL.